RocketSoftware/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

         nohup escwa < /dev/null > escwa.out 2>&1 &
         ```

-   -   Micro Focus Directory Server - from a terminal that has the COBOL environment set, execute the following as root if you need to start this:
+   -   Rocket Directory Server - from a terminal that has the COBOL environment set, execute the following as root if you need to start this:

         ```
         mfds64 &